-This Code revokes and replaces the Money Laundering and Terrorist Financing Code 2013.
 This Code is made jointly under section 157 of the Proceeds of Crime Act 2008 and section 68 of the Terrorism and Other Crime (Financial Restrictions) Act 2014.
 It contains provisions in line with the Financial Action Task Force's Recommendations on preventing money laundering and the financing of terrorism.
-Failure to comply with the requirements of this Code is an offence